+182. Community facilities are important for the quality of life for those that live, work and visit Norwich city centre and neighbourhood areas.
 The Council seeks to protect and improve the provision of viable community facilities that play an important role in the social infrastructure of the city and for which there is a need.
-Community facilities are important for the quality of life for those that live, work and visit the city centre and neighbourhood areas.
 For the purpose of this policy examples of community facilities include community centres, community public houses listed in appendix 6, all public houses outside the Leisure Area, children's play areas, sports fields and indoor facilities, leisure and cultural centres, places of worship, doctor's surgeries, libraries and schools.
 The use of developer contributions and/or the Community Infrastructure Levy may be appropriate for the provision of additional community facilities.

-Planning Policy Statement 4: Planning for sustainable economic growth sets out the national approach for economic development.
+- 183. Planning Policy Statement 4: Planning for sustainable economic growth sets out the national approach for economic development.
 PPS 4 clarifies that economic development includes public and community uses and town centre policies apply to leisure, entertainment facilities and the more intensive sport and recreation uses as well as arts, culture and tourism development.
 As such the policies contained within PPS 4 will be applied when determining applications for community uses.
 Where appropriate, the sequential assessment set out in PPS 4 policy EC15 will be required for the provision of new community facilities.
 This approach means that first preference should be for city centre sites followed by edge of centre and District and Local Centres.
 Only where it can be demonstrated that all locations within and on the edge of centres have been assessed, should other locations be considered.
 The policy sets out exceptions for where an out of centre location is acceptable.
-PPS 4, policy EC13 also protects community uses and public houses that are within defined local and district centres.
+PPS 4, policy EC13 also protects community uses and public houses that are within defined local and district centres. - 184.
 It is essential that the community is involved in considering the importance of any facility and the suitability of any community facility proposal.
 Applicants proposing to redevelop or convert facilities valued by the community will be expected to consult local communities about the relative importance of the facility which could be lost.
 Planning Policy Statement 5: Planning for the historic environment, places importance on the significance of heritage assets to the community.
 'If the evidence suggests that the heritage asset may have a special significance to a particular community that may not be fully understood from the usual process of consultation and assessment, then the local planning authority should take reasonable steps to seek the views of the community' (HE7.3).
-Reference should be made to the Community Engagement Strategy and Statement of Community Involvement, which are codes of practice of how people can expect to be involved.
+Reference should be made to the Community Engagement Strategy and Statement of community involvement, which are codes of practice of how people can expect to be involved.

-The loss of any community facility must be fully justified.
+- 185. The loss of any community facility must be fully justified.
 The Council will require any application involving the release of any community facility or land last used for community purposes to be supported by written evidence and applicants should contact the Council at the earliest stage to discuss the details.
-The level of detail will depend upon the nature of the proposal but could be expected to include evidence such as:

-- (i) In the case of a business, the current and projected trading performance; - (ii) In the case of a community facility, the current and projected patterns of use; - (iii) The nature and condition of the building or site and the cost of repairs, renovations or improvements needed to allow the facility to continue in operation; - (iv) The nature and location of comparable facilities; - (v) The potential to relocate the use into other premises or to another sites in the area - (vi) In the case of a business, evidence that it has been on the open market and at a realistic market value.
-This should be for a period of not less than twelve months by a competent agent.
-Evidence should include sales literature, details of approaches, and details of offers; - (vii) Evidence that the local community has been notified in writing of the intention to close the facility and detail of representations received.
+The level of detail will depend upon the nature of the proposal but could be expected to include evidence such as: - i) In the case of a business, the current and projected trading performance; - ii) In the case of a community facility, the current and projected patterns of use; - iii) The nature and condition of the building or site and the cost of repairs, renovations or improvements needed to allow the facility to continue in operation; - iv) The nature and location of comparable facilities; - v) The potential to relocate the use into other premises or to another site in the area